What is inflation risk and how do you mitigate it?

 Inflation risk vs interest rate risk

 Inflation risk and interest rate risk are sometimes confused, as they’re closely related in the bond market.

 - Inflation risk is the chance that your return from an investment (eg bond coupons) can lose value in real terms due to a rapid inflation rate

 - Interest rate risk is the chance that the value of an asset (like bonds) can decrease due to increasing interest rates and a hawkish environment

 Rises in inflation are often followed by increases in interest rates.
-That’s because central banks like the Bank of England (BoE) often hike interest rates to discourage cash-strapped consumers from spending too much on credit when inflation makes prices increase.
+That’s because central banks, like the US Federal Reserve Bank for example, often hike interest rates to discourage cash-strapped consumers from spending too much on credit when inflation makes prices increase.

 Due to this, bond prices and interest rates are inversely related – when interest rates rise, bond prices fall, and vice versa.

 If you decided to sell a bond on the secondary market at a time when the rate of interest had risen significantly, you’d receive a price lower than the bond’s face value if its coupon is lower than the current interest rate.